rahultumpala/iris/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/iris>.

+## Contribution

+Raise an issue with a minimally reproducible example.
+Pull requests that address any issues within the codebase are also welcome.

 ## License

 Iris source code is released under the Apache 2 License.